Overview of Pennsylvania Taxes

 Pennsylvania Property Tax Rates

-Tax rates in Pennsylvania are determined by local tax authorities based on their revenue needs.
+Local tax authorities determine tax rates in Pennsylvania based on their revenue needs.
 Rates are expressed as “mills.”
 One mill is equal to $1 of property tax for every $1,000 in assessed value.

 Since every county uses its own system to determined assessed values, mill rates in one are not comparable to mill rates in another.
 For this reason, it useful to look at effective tax rates.
 The effective tax rate is equal to the annual property tax as a percentage of home value.
-The table below shows the average effective rate for every county in Pennsylvania.
+The table below shows the average effective rate for every county in Pennsylvania, along with median home values and median annual tax bills.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-Pennsylvania’s most populous county, Philadelphia County (which is coterminous with the city by the same name) also has the lowest property tax rates, on average.
-The county’s average effective property tax rate is 0.93%, well below the state average of 1.47%.
+Pennsylvania’s most populous county is Philadelphia County, which is coterminous with the city of Philadelphia.
+It also has the third-lowest average property tax rates in the state.
+More specifically, the county’s average effective property tax rate is 1.05% in comparison to the state average of 1.36%.

 Philadelphia assesses property at 100% of current market value.
 Philadelphia assesses property every year to determine market value based on numerous factors, including the size, location and condition of a property.
 The assessor also looks at recent sales of comparable properties.

-The average effective property tax rate in Allegheny County is 2.16%, more than double the rate in Philadelphia County.
-That means that the median annual property tax paid by homeowners in Allegheny County is over $1,300 higher than the median in Philadelphia County.
+The average effective property tax rate in Allegheny County is 2.00%, more than double the rate in Philadelphia County.
+That means that the median annual property tax paid by homeowners in Allegheny County is more than $1,000 higher than the median in Philadelphia County.

 The most recent reassessment in Allegheny County was 2012.
 Property values across much of the county have climbed since then.
-The current Common Level Ratio in Allegheny County is 1.10, which means assessed values are about 90% of market values.
+The current Common Level Ratio in Allegheny County is 1.14.

-Located north of Philadelphia, Montgomery County has property tax rates near the state average, but much higher than those in Philly.
-The average effective rate in Montgomery County is 1.44%.
-At that rate, a homeowner with a home worth $200,000 would pay $2,880 annually in property taxes.
+Located north of Philadelphia, Montgomery County has property tax rates near the state average, but much higher than those in the City of Brotherly Love.
+The average effective rate in Montgomery County is 1.62%.
+At that rate, a homeowner with a home worth $326,200 would pay $5,273 annually in property taxes.

-This eastern Pennsylvania county has some of the highest property taxes in the state.
-The median annual property tax paid by homeowners in Bucks County is $4,475, which ranks as the second highest amount in the state.
-That is more than double the national median, which is $2,107.
+This eastern Pennsylvania county has some of the highest annual property tax payments in the state.
+The median annual property tax paid by homeowners in Bucks County is $5,282, which ranks as one of the highest amounts in the state.
+It's also around double the national median, which is $2,795.

-Situated along the Delaware River, between the state of Delaware and Philadelphia, Delaware County has the fifth highest property tax rates in Pennsylvania.
-The County’s average effective property tax rate is 1.86%.
-The county’s common level ratio, as calculated by the state Tax Equalization Board, is 1.47.That means property in Delaware County is assessed at about 68% of market value.
+Situated along the Delaware River between the state of Delaware and the city of Philadelphia, Delaware County has the second highest property tax rate in Pennsylvania.
+The county’s average effective property tax rate is 2.30%.

-With a population of about 520,000, Lancaster County is the sixth largest county in Pennsylvania.
-Homeowners in the county pay tax rates slightly higher than the state average.
-The county’s average effective tax rate is 1.55%.
+With a population of about 540,000, Lancaster County is one of the largest counties in Pennsylvania.
+Homeowners here pay tax rates slightly higher than the state average.
+The county’s average effective tax rate is 1.68%.

 York County stretches from the Maryland border to the southern suburbs of Harrisburg.
-The county’s average effective property tax of 1.71% ranks ninth in the state.
-In the city of York, the total mill rate is around 58 mills.
+The county’s average effective property tax is 1.97%.
+In the city of York, the total mill rate is about 60 mills.
 Assessed property in York County is equal to about 87% of market value.

-Westmoreland County lies east of Pittsburgh, and is part of the Pittsburgh metropolitan area.
-Property tax rates in Westmoreland County compare favorably to those in Steel City.
-The county’s average effective property tax rate is 1.47%, well below the rate in neighboring Allegheny County (2.16%).
+Westmoreland County lies east of Pittsburgh and is part of the Pittsburgh metropolitan area.
+Property tax rates in Westmoreland County actually compare favorably to those in the Steel City.
+The county’s average effective property tax rate is 1.47%, well below the rate in neighboring Allegheny County, which is 2.00%.